collaborative-robotics/collaborative-robotics.github.io/surgical-robotics-challenge/challenge-2021.md

 large needle driver, a controllable camera based on the da Vinci Endoscopic Camera Manipulator (ECM), a suturing phantom, and a needle with suture.

+The philosophy of this challenge is to provide competitors with the tools to generate any required data (e.g., for training neural networks), rather than providing common datasets.
+We encourage contributions back to the repository, which can be made during or after the challenge.
+For example, one useful contribution would be a script file that facilitates the collection of ground-truth data for training a neural network.

 ## News

 12/14/2021: Announcing the [GitHub Discussions forum](https://github.com/collaborative-robotics/surgical_robotics_challenge/discussions) for questions and comments.
 See the [Community page](./community.md) for more information.